 New technologies, such as phone apps, online services, and personal smart devices, are being used by schools in ways that allow new data to be generated constantly about individual students and groups.
 This data can include anything from sports physicals to treatment notes for when they visit the nurse.
 Communications between schools, students, and parents are often facilitated, collected, and often stored by a third-party vendor, that is a company providing an outside service.
 Schools across the country are now seeking the services of third-parties to provide secure online platforms to manage student health information.

 What is one of the biggest things that schools care about?
 Security!
 With such a large portion of our lives now stored online, protecting personal data has become a top priority.
-For schools, the sensitive data consists of student medical records, prescriptions, health histories, and allergy action plans to name a few.
+For schools, the sensitive data consists of student health recordss, prescriptions, health histories, and allergy action plans to name a few.
 This information must be stored securely at all times, and be protected by the standards set forth by HIPAA and FERPA.
 The question is, how do you verify a vendor is really as safe as they say they are?

 This is where vendor accreditation comes into play.
 Vendor accreditation is the process of verifying that vendors have the necessary safeguards in place to keep your student health information secure.
 Typically, this process of due diligence comes in the form of a Request for Proposal (RFP).
 The responses to these requests allow vendors to really go into detail describing the steps they've taken to protect the privacy and security of the data they collect, and to outline what industry standards they meet.
 The RFP method is used when you are vetting a number of companies at the same time to narrow down to your best option.
 These requests can be anywhere from 8 to 30 pages long depending on how much detail you’re interested in collecting from your potential vendors.